top of page

 Here's a few other things that might be helpful!

-• You can get gas bottles refilled at the NPS Filling Station or see the guardhouse at PowerBoats; there is a local called Ian who does weekly gas refill runs for cruisers.
+• You can get gas bottles refilled at the NPS Filling Station or see the guardhouses at PowerBoats or Peake; there is a local called Ian who does a well priced weekly gas run for cruisers.

-• If you're going to be in Trinidad at the start of the year make sure you check to see if Carnival is on.
+• If you're going to be in Trinidad at the start of the year then be aware it's Carnival time, with celebrations starting months in advance.
 Having experienced it for ourselves, we've created a break down of the different Carnival events you could choose to go to.

 Cheers for the tips, always good to get the inside scoop